Koh Tao Snorkeling: What It’s Like (and Best Tours)

 28 Comments

-1. so sorry to hear that Koh Tao let you down!
-I have a friend who recently went diving there, she absolutely loved the Sail Rock and generally the whole island. but I agree, though, too many people in the same place and a general lack of diversity in services can ruin what would otherwise be a fantastic experience.
+1. So sorry to hear that Koh Tao let you down!
+I have a friend who recently went diving there, she absolutely loved the Sail Rock and generally the whole island.
+But I agree, though, too many people in the same place and a general lack of diversity in services can ruin what would otherwise be a fantastic experience.

 2. I am visiting Koh Tao with my wife and 1 year baby girl.
 I am in for diving and wifey needs some good snorkel.
 Hoping for a good trip.
 Quick question: which part of the year did u visit Koh Tao?
 Coz we are visiting September and have read that the sea is quite good that time with less crowds.